dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T3496: Social and emotional development are crucial for success.
+### T3496: Schools should prioritize students' social and emotional development.

 |Support|
 |---|